wellyington/blog/_posts/2021-07-03-hello-world-with-jekyll-how-to-get-started-with-jekyll.markdown

 The framework is useful for blogs, corporative websites and with a little of creativity you can connect it to other services using JavaScript and APIs.

-It is worth to know how Jekyll works in your personal projects and how to apply for your clients.
+It is worth to know how Jekyll works for your personal projects and how to apply for your clients.

 If you are a front-end developer, you have just gained freedom from back-end developers and can now work in your own generated sites using the simplicity of Jekyll.

-The average pay for a professional working with Jekyll is $20 USD to $120 USD per hour on Upwork.
+The average pay for a professional working with Jekyll is **$20 USD** to **$120 USD** per hour on Upwork.

 Thank you for reading.
 Please share this article in the communities that you belong and let everybody knows how simple and fun it is to blog using Jekyll.

-Reach me out on Twitter, Instagram or Facebook and let's start a conversation about Jekyll, I am prompt to help you with your doubts and I am interested to know what are your ideas with Jekyll.
+Reach me out on [Twitter](https://twitter.com/wellyington), [Instagram](https://instagram.com/wellyington) or [Facebook](https://facebook.com/wellyington) and let's start a conversation about Jekyll, I am prompt to help you with your doubts and I am interested to know what are your ideas with Jekyll.

 Have fun with your new stack.